wc-donation/wc-donation-platform/readme.txt

 * **Social Proof Fundraising**: Increase fundraising engagement by using Fomo plugins, Social media integrations and more.
 * **Credit Card Donations**: Accept donations through credit cards with Stripe or benefit from Revolut’s low rates.
 * **PayPal Donations**: Use the PayPal integration out of the box and reach the hundreds of millions of potential PayPal donors.
-* **Direct Bank Transfer Donations**: The cheapest transaction fees and the great popularity make bank transfers extremely interesting as a payment method.
+* **Direct Bank Transfer Donations**: The cheapest transaction fees and the great popularity make bank transfers a promising as a payment method.
 * **Local Payment Options**: With 100+ payment gateways, there are also many local payment methods that you can use to better reach your target group.
 * **Gorgeous Fundraising Designs**: Donation Platform for WooCommerce comes with 5 different beautiful and simple designs.
 * **Custom CSS Donations**: You can use your own css to integrate the donation form seamlessly into your fundraising website.